Time Management Guide and Resource

 Most people have many tasks bouncing around in their head all at once, with no sense of priority or gravity.
 These tasks range from getting the car washed to sending out multi-million dollar contracts to take your company to the next level.
 If you do not have a system in place that you trust to remind you when things need to be done, your mind will essentially create one on its own, reminding you of the importance of varying tasks from moment to moment.

 Unfortunately, the system your mind creates on its own is completely arbitrary.
 These reminders do not always come at appropriate times, leading to increased stress and feelings of helplessness.
-Your mind may helpfully remind you of your need for a car wash, in the above example, while you sit at your desk at work making important phone calls regarding those contracts.
-The car wash, of course, is an impossibility at that moment, and thinking about the car wash doesn’t get your car any more washed.
+Your mind may helpfully remind you of your need for a car wash, in the above example, while you sit at your desk at work, making important phone calls regarding those contracts.
+Of course, the car wash is an impossibility at that moment, and thinking about the car wash doesn’t get your car any more washed.
 Instead, these thoughts divert your attention from the phone call, leaving you without important details or repeatedly asking for clarification.

 Clearing your head of the “stuff,” as author David Allen refers to anything that requires your attention, is the first step in an effective time management method called “Getting Things Done.”
-According to Allen, the stuff taking up space in your mind is just like the data that piles up in the RAM of your computer.
-Eventually, the RAM can’t cope and it starts slowing down; your mind, without a system for organizing the “stuff,” will do the same.
+According to Allen, the stuff taking up space in your mind is just like the data that piles up in your computer’s RAM.
+Eventually, the RAM can’t cope, and it starts slowing down; your mind, without a system for organizing the “stuff,” will do the same.

 Remember that the purpose of the inbox is to get the clutter out of your mind.
-It has to be a place you know you will use on a daily basis for it to be effective in changing how you store tasks.
+It has to be a place you know you will use daily to change how you store tasks effectively.

 Batching the Inbox – Systematically Handling and Organizing the Inbox